UK pub group Marston's snaps up Thwaites' beer business

-LONDON British pubs and brewery group Marston's (MARS.L) said on Tuesday it had agreed to buy the beer division of north west England-based Thwaites for 25.1 million pounds.
+LONDON, March 31 British pubs and brewery group Marston's said on Tuesday it had agreed to buy the beer division of north west England-based Thwaites for 25.1 million pounds ($37 million).

 Marston's, which has an estate of around 1,700 pubs and also brews ales such as Pedigree and Hobgoblin, said the acquisition included a 150 strong workforce and Thwaites' two leading premium brands, Wainwright and Lancaster Bomber ales.